lkettenb/NAppUpdate2/README.md

 1. Create an issue explaining the problem you solved
 2. Create a pull request that links to this issue

+## How to pack NuGet

+Run the following command in the NAppUpdate.Framework directory:

+    nuget pack -Prop Configuration=Release

 ## Old README

 User and developer discussion group is at http://groups.google.com/group/nappupdate